YeDeheng/crawler_scrapy/README.md

 This is a scrapy based crawler that crawls the API names of the Pandas Library: http://pandas.pydata.org/pandas-docs/stable/api.html

-To use it, simple run:
+To use it, simply run:
 ```
 cd pd_api
 scrapy crawl pandas_api